A Few Core Technologies - Many Products

 • Natural, Dynamic Arch Support

-• When we move, the foot’s Arch stores and releases energy during walking or running.
-To do this, the Arch must be free to dynamically change shape and not be constrained by fixed arch support.
+• When we move, the foot’s Arch stores and releases energy while we are walking or running.
+To do this, the Arch must be free to change its shape dynamically and not be constrained by fixed arch support.
 The inward rotation of the great toe joint releases it to flex and trigger the Windlass Effect, resulting in Natural, Dynamic Arch Support.

 HBN’s Flex Plus technology delivers the following benefits to consumers in high-heels: